AP-NORC Poll: Trump benefiting from economic policies - Philly

 Republicans argue Democrats risk overreaching by downplaying the impact that even a small windfall from the tax bill can have for a family and individual.
 According to the AP-NORC poll, nearly half of those who receive a paycheck - 46 percent - say they've seen an increase in their take-home pay as a result of the tax law.

 Heather Dilios, a 46-year-old social worker from Topsham, Maine, is among them.
-Dilios, a Republican, estimates she's now taking home between $100 to $200 more per paycheck as a result of the new tax law, more than she expected when Trump signed the legislation.
+Dilios, a Republican, estimates she's now taking home between $100 to $200 more per paycheck as a result of the new tax law.
+That's more than she expected when Trump signed the legislation.

 Dilios said it's more than the dollar amount that's driving her support for the law.